 During the lease term in Springfield

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Springfield, the renter must allow us to access the rental home.
-Some valid reasons to enter rental property are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Springfield, the renter must allow us to come into the rental property.
+Some valid reasons to come into rental property are to:

 - Inspect the rental,